IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 # igxChip Component

 The **igxChip** is a compact visual component that displays information in an obround.
-Chip can be templated, deleted, and selected.
+A chip can be templated, deleted and selected.
 Multiple chips can be reordered and visually connected to each other.
 Chips reside in a container called chips area which is responsible for managing the interactions between the chips.

 #### Initializing Chips

 The `IgxChipComponent` is the main class for a chip elemenent and the `IgxChipsAreaComponent` is the main class for the chip area.
-The chip area is used when handling more complex scenarios that require interaction between chips (dragging, selection, navigation and etc.).
+The chip area is used when handling more complex scenarios that require interaction between chips (dragging, selection, navigation, etc.).
 The `IgxChipComponent` requires an `id` to be defined so that the different chips can be easily distinguished.

 Example of using `igxChip` with `igxChipArea`: